Going Green

 16 ways environmentalism should improve

-Environmental protections are not optional; they are a survival necessity.
-The health of our planet is no longer just an environmental issue; it’s also a human one.
+Environmental protections are not optional; the health of our planet is a survival necessity.
 Climate change, biodiversity loss, pollution, and resource depletion are all accelerating.
 Their effects are increasingly visible in our daily lives, as their costs hit our health and security.

-We cannot afford to wait for someone else to act, nor can we treat environmental concerns as an “extra” after economic or political priorities.
-It is our responsibility to protect our environment for future generations.
-We as a global society should cooperate to make a positive impact on the environment.
+We cannot afford to wait for someone else to act.
+It is our responsibility to protect our environment.
 Every delay means deeper damage and higher repair costs.
-The economy relies on functioning ecosystems, clean water, and a stable climate.
+The economy relies on functional ecosystems, clean water, and a stable climate.
 Future generations will judge our actions, not our intentions.

-Real change requires bold, practical reforms that address environmental degradation.
-To halt and hopefully repair the damage, these reforms must be proactive, science-based, and scalable.
-Below are 16 urgent and achievable environmental reforms.
-Each offers a way to build a healthier, more sustainable future for everyone.
-Some have already proven to be successful on a small scale (i.e. in certain countries or cities).
+Real change requires bold, practical reforms — proactive, science-based, and scalable.
+Below are 16 urgent and achievable environmental reforms, essential for a healthy and sustainable future.
+Most are already proven on a small scale (i.e. in certain countries or cities).
 All require public commitment, but the benefits will be long-lasting, equitable, and global.

 Reform 1: Renewable energy

-Renewables reduce pollution, combat climate change, and create millions of green jobs.
+Renewables reduce pollution and create millions of green jobs.
 Transitioning as quickly as possible is critical to limiting climate change and building an energy-secure future.
-The technologies exist; political will, financial investment, and an ambitious timeline are called for
+The technologies exist; all we need is the political will, financial investment, and an ambitious timeline.

 Notably, renewables are often cheaper than fossil fuels.
-The International Renewable Energy Agency reports that the cost of utility-scale solar energy has dropped by 85% since 2010.
+The International Renewable Energy Agency reports that the cost of utility-scale solar energy declined by almost 90% between 2010 and 2024.
 Some countries, such as Costa Rica, already run almost entirely on renewable energy, while others are making efforts to transition toward it.
 Morocco is building an enormous solar farm for that exact reason.

 Reform 2: Emission restrictions

-Stricter limits on emissions would serve not only to cut industrial pollution, but also to drive industrial innovation.
+Stricter limits on emissions would cut industrial pollution and simultaneously drive industrial innovation.
 They are essential to curbing climate change and protecting public health from smog and other harmful byproducts.
 Countries such as Sweden and Germany have proven that strict emission standards can coexist with strong economies.

 Reform 3: Increased (and proportional) fines

-Without meaningful penalties, laws are just suggestions.
-In order to promote environmentally friendly practices, it is essential to increase environmental fines.
-This includes fines for pollution, of course, but also for littering and failure to recycle.
+Laws without meaningful penalties are mere suggestions.
+It is essential to increase environmental fines.
+This includes fines for pollution, littering, and failure to recycle.
 The UN estimates that environmental crime is the third-largest criminal sector in the world, after drugs and counterfeiting.
-This is largely because, with rare exceptions, the existing fines are too small to deter large corporations.
+With few exceptions, the existing fines are too small to deter large corporations.

-In order to deter environmental damage, fines should reflect actual financial consequences.
-That is to say, while fines should be increased in general, they should be even higher for businesses and wealthy individuals.
+Fines should be reformed to reflect actual financial consequences.
+They should be increased all around, especially for businesses and wealthy individuals.
 Weak penalties encourage repeat offenses.
-For major corporations, a $10,000 fine is pocket change; for most people and small businesses, it’s downright ruinous.
-Scaling fines to income or revenue ensures fairness and changes behaviour.
-Littering fines should be even higher when it comes to dumping large objects such as refrigerators.
-This is a major problem in rural and low-traffic areas.
+Scaling fines to income or revenue ensures fairness and changes behavior.
+Likewise, littering fines should be higher for dumping large objects such as refrigerators.

 Reform 4: Recycling laws

 Too much recyclable material ends up in landfills due to weak laws and lax enforcement.
-Recyclable materials such as cloth, glass, and aluminum are often discarded, largely because they are difficult or costly to recycle.
+Cloth, glass, and aluminum are often discarded because they are difficult or costly to recycle.
 Clearer regulations, increased oversight, and public education would help reduce waste, conserve resources, and lower pollution.

 Reform 5: Waste reduction

-Plastic waste is choking ecosystems, harming wildlife, and filling landfills.
-Replacing single-use plastics with reusable, compostable, or recyclable alternatives is a practical step toward a cleaner, healthier planet.
+Plastic waste is choking ecosystems and landfills.
+Single-use plastics should be replaced with reusable, compostable, or recyclable alternatives.
 Many restaurants are already doing their part and switching to compostable or reusable utensils.

 Still, we could do better.
-Packaging manufacturers should be required to use easily recyclable materials, e.g. paper bags.
+Packaging manufacturers should switch to easily recyclable materials, e.g. paper bags.
 Non-biodegradable plastic straws should be banned, even for home use.
-Similarly, balloons should be banned in favour of paper decorations, reusable banners, or biodegradable streamers.
-Remember, a balloon may look nice for a few days, but then it ends up in the landfill.
+Similarly, balloons should give way to biodegradable paper items (streamers, confetti) or reusable household décor.

 Reform 6: More receptacles